 Year 4.

 No Later than August 1.
-The Lead Administrative Advisor (AA) notifies the NRSP Review Committee Chair of the intent to renew the project.
+The Lead Administrative Advisor (AA) notifies the NRSP RC Chair of the intent to renew the project.
 The Lead AA, in consultation with the NIFA Representative arranges for an external peer review of the current NRSP project’s accomplishments and the draft proposal for the renewal project.
 Potential external peer reviewers (at least four individuals) are solicited by the Lead AA from the project committee and the other AA’s.
 Reviewers should not be potential recipients of funds or other resources (no conflict of interest) from the new project and agree to perform the review within a designated time period.

 August.
 The NIFA Representative chooses the external peer review team (at least four members) from the potential reviewers.
-The Lead AA transmits the current project’s accomplishments, draft renewal proposal, any supporting documentation, and assigns the peer review form (Appendix E) in NIMSS to the reviewers with a timeline for the review.
+The Lead AA transmits the current project’s accomplishments, draft renewal proposal, and any supporting documentation to the reviewers with a timeline for the review.
+Either the regional RSA or the ED associated with the NRSP RC’s Chair assigns the peer review forms (Appendix E.)

 Year 5.

 September—December.
 External peer review team conducts review of past four year’s accomplishments and the draft renewal proposal.
 The peer review team should use the peer review form shown in Appendix E to guide review of the draft renewal proposal.
-The NIFA Representative should schedule a conference call with the reviewers to discuss the reviews and determine final recommendations.
-An integrated set of recommendations should be transmitted to the Lead AA, along with individual reviewer’s comments no later than December 1.
+The NIFA Representative will schedule a conference call with the reviewers to discuss the reviews and determine final recommendations.
+An integrated set of recommendations are transmitted to the Lead AA, along with individual reviewer’s comments no later than December 1.
 The Lead AA will then share these recommendations with the other AAs and the project committee.

 December.
-NRSP Committee revises the renewal proposal based on external review comments and prepares a review response indicating how the reviewer’s comments were addressed in the revision or why they were not.
+The NRSP renewal committee revises the renewal proposal based on external review comments and prepares a review response indicating how the reviewer’s comments were addressed in the revision.

 No Later than January 15.
-Renewal proposal, budget, and external peer review responses are sent to the NRSP Review Committee Chair.
-NRSP Review Committee Chair reviews package for completeness and then forwards it to the regional Executive Directors.
+Renewal proposal, budget, and external peer review responses are sent to the NRSP RC Chair.
+The NRSP RC Chair reviews package for completeness and then forwards it to the regional Executive Directors for distribution to the appropriate multistate activities or research committee and the proposal’s subsequent evaluation.

 February—April.
-Appropriate regional committees review the renewal proposal using the review form shown in Appendix E. Regional associations discuss renewal proposal and budget at their spring meetings and each regional Executive Director transmits comments and/or concerns along with a summary of the review form results to the Administrative Advisors and the NRSP Review Committee.
+Appropriate regional committees review the renewal proposal using the review form shown in Appendix E. The regional associations discuss the renewal proposal and budget at their spring meetings and each regional Executive Director transmits comments and/or concerns along with a summary of the review form results to the AAs and the NRSP RC.

 April—May.
-NRSP Review Committee addresses any comments and/or concerns identified through renewal proposal reviews and/or budget revisions and/or separate responses.
+The NRSP RC collates comments and/or concerns identified through renewal proposal reviews and/or budget revisions and/or separate responses.

-June.
-The NRSP Review Committee meets in person or via teleconference to discuss the project proposal, budget, and feedback from regional associations.
-The project proposal and budget recommendations are

-forwarded to the regional Executive Directors and each NRSP Administrative Adviser.
+May/June/July.

+The NRSP Review Committee meets and prepares recommendations on the project proposal and shares those recommendations with the NRSP development committee and the regional Executive Directors who distribute the information to their regional associations.
+The NRSP development committee responds to the recommendations made by the NRSP RC.
+The NRSP RC also reports preliminary recommendations to ESCOP.

 If desired, the final recommendations can be discussed at the summer regional association meetings.

 September.
-The NRSP Review Committee reports at the ESS annual meeting on the final project proposal and budget, and its recommendation.
-SAES Directors vote (one vote per contributing institution) on approval of the project and five-year budget.
-A simple majority vote is required to overturn the NRSP Review Committee recommendation.
+The NRSP RC reports at the ESS annual meeting on the final project proposals with projected budgets, project midterm reviews, and its recommendations.
+SAES Directors vote (one vote per institution contributing off-the-top funding) on approval of the project and its five year budget.
+A simple majority vote is required to carry the motion.